grampelberg/kty/README.md

   The downside to using this kind of configuration is that it'll need to be handled in the provider backend and it is unclear how easy that'll be.
 It is possible in auth0, so I'll go down this route for now.

+- Stabilize the host key by using a cert that all the pods share.
+- Correctly handle SIGTERM.
+- Add prometheus metrics.
+- Implement readiness/liveness probes.